tensorflow/tfx/docs/tutorials/tfx/stub_template.md

 ## Testing the pipeline using Stub Executors

 ### Introduction
-**You should complete [template.ipynb](https://github.com/tensorflow/tfx/blob/master/docs/tutorials/tfx/template.ipynb) tutorial up to *6* in order to proceed this tutorial.**
+**You should complete [template.ipynb](https://github.com/tensorflow/tfx/blob/master/docs/tutorials/tfx/template.ipynb) tutorial up to *Step 6* in order to proceed this tutorial.**

-This document will provide instructions to test a TensorFlow Extended (TFX) pipeline using `BaseStubExecuctor`, which generates fake data using the golden test data.
+This document will provide instructions to test a TensorFlow Extended (TFX) pipeline using `BaseStubExecuctor`, which generates fake artifacts using the golden test data.
 This is intended for users to replace executors they don't want to test so that they could save time from running the actual executors.
 Stub executor is provided with TFX Python package under `tfx.experimental.pipeline_testing.base_stub_executor`.

 This tutorial serves as an extension to `template.ipynb` tutorial, thus you will also use [Taxi Trips dataset]( https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew)